pedrolucasfonseca/pedrolucasfonseca/README.md

 - Strengthening algorithms and problem solving with Python.
 - Designing backend APIs, authentication flows and data models.
-- Building Java and Spring Boot backend services.
-- Improving automated testing, observability and CI/CD practices.
+- SQL and relational database modeling.